 One patient’s persistence on behalf of expectant mothers inspired major changes at RCH.
 Read Agnes’s story.

-- Managed more than 1,000 pre-and post-natal patient visits
+- Managed more than 3,000 pre-and post-natal patient visits, including HIV testing

-- Provided a safe, clean environment for more than 100 deliveries
+- Provided a safe, clean environment for 200 deliveries

-- Cared for more than 5,000 children below age 5 who attended the RCH Clinic for growth monitoring and immunizations in the last 2 years
+- Cared for more than 16,000 children below age 5 for growth monitoring and/or immunizations